Yo-kai Watch: Enma Daiō to Itsutsu no Monogatari da Nyan!: Plot

 Yōkai Wārudo e Ikō):Whisper, Jibanyan, USApyon, Komasan, and Hovernyan go to the Yo-kai World to fight Lord Enma, who has suddenly declared that humans and Yo-kai should never be friends.
 But is it really Lord Enma or the head of the Yo-kai council Zazel?
-As the journey of Whisper, Jibanyan, USApyon, Hovernyan and Komasan in Yo-kai World continues, they discovered that Zazel has sealed Lord Enma making the citizens of the Yo-kai World believe that Lord Enma got his disease in the human world to archive the promise of Acient Enma, and now with Nate and Hailey joining the team, they must defeat the power hungry Chairman Zazel and his servants to save the Lord Enma, and Nate and Hailey must use the new Yo-kai Medal the mysterious boy gave Nate in the first episode to defeat him, which turns out to be the Yo-kai Medal of Lord Enma.
+As the journey of Whisper, Jibanyan, USApyon, Hovernyan and Komasan in Yo-kai World continues, they discovered that Zazel has sealed Lord Enma making the citizens of the Yo-kai World believe that Lord Enma got his disease in the human world to archived the promise of Ancient Enma, and now with Nate and Hailey joining the team, they must defeat the power hungry Chairman Zazel and his servants to save the Lord Enma, and Nate and Hailey must use the new Yo-kai Medal the mysterious boy gave Nate in the first episode to defeat him, which turns out to be the Yo-kai Medal of Lord Enma.